ttran-tech/os-study/README.md

-# os-study
+# Operating System :computer:
-A collection of ASM and C snippet while I study on operating system
+A collection of notes and experiment codes I do when studied about Operating System.

 ## x86 Type & Size
 | Type| Meaning| Size|